-You’re going to love how easy this crochet winter hat is to make!
-Featuring only a few stitches, the design is versatile allowing you to wear it in a variety of ways.
+You’re going to love this easy winter beanie!
+This easy crochet hat is to make!
+It features only a few stitches and is easy to adjust for sizing.

 About a month ago I learn about Operation Gratitude.
 If you haven’t heard of Operation Gratitude, it was a project that was started in 2003 by Carolyn Blashek who was inspired to reach out to those serving in the military, veterans, first responders, military families and wounded war heroes.
 Since that moment of inspiration, millions of care packages have been sent out and appreciated.